jcalvinowens/wallclock/README.md

 shutter artifacts in photos and videos.

-The board is powered by a 1A 12V power brick, through a series diode for reverse polarity protection: a small 3.3V LDO powers the esp32, and a tiny PWM-capable constant current regulator powers each LED segment.
+The board is powered by a 1A 12V power brick, through a series diode for reverse polarity protection.
+A small 3.3V LDO powers the esp32 and registers, and a tiny PWM-capable constant current regulator powers each LED segment.

 The clock can really count milliseconds, as demonstrated by [this video](https://www.youtube.com/watch?v=3n7UssnawdA) taken with a 328fps